lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 Current implementation leads to maintaining 3 files for each type of machine, which I really don't like and plan to change/automate later.

 ## Configuring nginx to serve cloud configs
 iPXE can serve configs from many locations, I prefer to use HTTP.
-And since its just plain text files having nginx is enough for this.
+And since it's just plain text files having Nginx is enough for this.
-Most of example cloud-configs you can find in the internet has references to `$private_ipv4` or `$public_ipv4` variables.
+Most of example cloud-configs you can find on the internet has references to `$private_ipv4` or `$public_ipv4` variables.
-If you're using cloud providers for your CoreOS setup, this variables will be translated into real addresses.
-But since we using baremetal setup we need to implement something to have similar behaviour.
-The easiest way is to use nginx for this.
+If you're using cloud providers for your CoreOS setup, these variables will be translated into real addresses.
+But since we using baremetal setup we need to implement something to have similar behavior.
+The easiest way is to use Nginx for this.

-Having `sub_filter $public_ipv4 '$remote_addr';` rule in your nginx location block will put ip address of the host requesting the config instead of variable on the fly.
+Having `sub_filter $public_ipv4 '$remote_addr';` rule in your Nginx location block will put IP address of the host requesting the config instead of a variable on the fly.

-And again CoreOS documentation has example of nginx [config location block](https://coreos.com/os/docs/latest/nginx-host-cloud-config.html)
+And again CoreOS documentation has example of Nginx [config location block](https://coreos.com/os/docs/latest/nginx-host-cloud-config.html)

 ## Generate ssl certificates for master node and admin user
-Generation of ssl certificates for Kubernetes is described in details on [CoreOS site.](https://coreos.com/kubernetes/docs/latest/openssl.html).
+Generation of SSL certificates for Kubernetes is described in details on [CoreOS site.](https://coreos.com/kubernetes/docs/latest/openssl.html).
-So I will just show my ssl config and commands that needs to be run.
+So I will just show my SSL config and commands that need to be run.

 openssl.cnf